TamirZe/Matching-methods-for-truncation-by-death-problems/README.md

 -----------------

-The main scripts for running the simulation study.
-Details regarding the simulation parameters and strata proportions in each of the Scenarios, is given in Tables C2--C8 in the Web Appendix.
+The main scripts for running the simulation study.HGFHGFH Details regarding the simulation parameters and strata proportions in each of the Scenarios, is given in Tables C2--C8 in the Web Appendix.
 Results of the simulation study are presented in Figure 1 and Table 2 in the main text, and in Tables C9--C13 and Figures C1--C6 of the Web Appendix).